dnlmlr/marktex/README.md

 - 🛠️ Block quotes: Currently just makes the text italic and slightly more gray
 - ✔️ Page breaks (start a new page using `---`)
 - ❌ Automatic table of content
+- ❌ PDF table of content (not an actual rendered page, but the PDF embedded info)
 - ❌ Bibliography
 - ❌ Citation
 - ❌ Footnotes